Late Summer 1967, Paris, France

-Alix removed a note card from her black leather clutch with an address in Saint-Germain printed at the top.
+Alix removed a notecard from her black leather clutch with an address in Saint-Germain printed at the top.
 “I am not believed?
 By you, his beautiful American woman?
 Tomorrow he will be away the day.
 If not for you, perhaps another wife?
 The Mademoiselle of flowers waits in the road from the station of trains in Saint Germaine.
 As you have arrived, show her this.”
 She took Amanda’s hand and smashed the card in her palm.
 “She will show the way to you.
 Tomorrow.”
 Her face softened.
 “Offer her kindness, please, the young girl of flowers.
 If what is discovered in Saint-Germain you cannot believe?
 No more will I speak of it to you.”

 The blue of Alix’s eyes burned through the redness of recent tears straight into Amanda’s own before she gently moved a strap of Amanda’s nightgown back onto her shoulder, turned and walked quietly away.
 The soft fragrance of fresh flowers followed her.
 She put Amanda in mind of a small, beautifully sad garden as she pulled the door closed softly behind her, not quite closing it all the way.

 Amanda smoothed the card.
 Quite a girl, and even more of a story.
 Yes, Yannick had married her in a quiet civil ceremony, that was true.
 Often accused by the press of squandering his inheritance on a laundry list of immoral pursuits, he’d told her he needed no more publicity.
 That it was best his enemies, even his friends, not know that he now had such a beautiful wife.
 She had agreed.
 He could get her to do whatever he wanted.
 The things he said, the things he did to her, with her…It was all a lie.
 It must be.
 A jealous girlfriend with a story, attempting to start some girl nonsense.
 She would go to Saint-Germaine in the morning and get the truth from the lovely little French girl with her wild hair, blue eyes, and pathetic little lie.

 When shown the card, the flower girl said “Oh, Oui,” and spoke rapidly and only in French that she knew the way, offered to walk with Amanda.